coder/styleguide/product-names.md

 - Coder Enterprise
 - Coder Cloud

-The exception is code-server, which is always lowercase.
-If it appears at the beginning of the sentence, it is capitalized, but we encourage you to rewrite the sentence to avoid this usage if possible.
+The exception is **code-server**, which is always lowercase.
+If it appears at the beginning of the sentence, it is capitalized, but we **strongly encourage** you to rewrite the sentence to avoid this usage.

 ## Uncapitalized terms